Él (film): Production

 After completing the initial filming of Adventures of Robinson Crusoe and its release being indefinitely delayed, Buñuel decided to adapt Mercedes Pinto's novel Pensamientos about a paranoid husband.
 Buñuel also added personal memories of his sister Conchita's paranoid husband, who once mistakenly thought he saw Buñuel making vulgar faces at him on the street and went home to get his gun until his family finally convinced him that Buñuel was living in Zaragoza at the time.
 Buñuel acknowledged autobiographical elements in the film and stated that "it may be the film I put the most of myself into.
 There is something of me in the protagonist."

 Buñuel later complained about how fast he was forced to shoot the film and that he wanted to remake it.
 He stated that "I did what I did in most of my Mexican films.
 They proposed a subject to me and instead of it, I made a counter-offer which, though still commercial, seemed more propitious for examining the things that interested me."
 Buñuel's producer hired Yucatán-born Mexican actor Arturo de Córdova for the lead role of Francisco Galvan de Montemayor.
 De Córdova had previously been a Hollywood star in swashbuckling roles, but his heavy Bronx accent often hindered his performances.
 Buñuel playfully has a cameo in the film's last scene as a priest.

 Reception

 Él was a critical and financial disappointment, and many audience members in Mexico laughed during the film.
 Buñuel later stated that he was disappointed by the film overall, but proud that French psychoanalyst Jacques Lacan was known to screen the film for his students as an example of paranoia.

 In recent years, the reputation of Él has considerably increased; the film holds a 100% approval rating on Rotten Tomatoes, and the French magazine Cahiers du Cinéma named it one of the 100 essential films of all time.

+The film was ranked number 7 in the list of the Best 100 Mexican films of all time according to 25 cinema critics (1994/2020).